vtorkalo/ASCOM.DSLR/README.md

 5/29/2020 - Fixed Camera detection to work wil multiple cameras

 6/01/2020 - New update.
 I have added Dropdown list for isos to supported applications like SharpCap

+6/3/2020 - Some Nikon camera are working as reported by user

+6/3/2020 - New Libraw implemented now it can read Canon CR3 and newer formats

+6/3/2020 - Picture Preview in the TestApp (Still buggy but you have a preview)